pocesar/angular-async-validator/README.md

 ## Motivation

-Current module implementations only deal with sync validations, validators set in scopes or controllers, or provide 1 directive for each type of validation, which is an overkill.
+Current module implementations only deal with sync validations, validators set in scopes or controllers, or provide 1 directive for each type of validation (`validate-number`, `validate-presence`, `validate-stuff`, etc), which is an overkill.

 Async should be norm, and regardless if the validation itself isn't asynchronous, because the UI is asynchronous afterall.
-Plus there are a plethora of validation libraries, having to rely on Angular built-in ones is too limited, or having to write a directive for each validation you need is also overkill.
+Plus there are a plethora of quality validation Javascript libraries, having to rely on Angular built-in ones is too limited, or you having to write a directive for each validation you need is also overkill.

-Main goal is to be able to created two directives to rule them all, plus 1 service and 1 provider in a concise module that does it's job well without all the bells and whistles.
+Main goal is to be able with few reusable directives to rule them all, plus 1 service and 1 provider in a concise module that does it's job well without all the bells and whistles.

 ## Usage